WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

   - OSMnx
 ---

 I've commuted by bicycle for over 6 years.
 After moving to Chicago for graduate school, I quickly came to appreciate the dedicated lakefront bike trail.
 Bike trails and bike lanes make commuting much safer and more enjoyable.
 However, some cities do a better job than others at building this infrastructure.
 The goal of this project is to visualize cycleway networks and also find a way to quantify the best and worst bike cities in the US.
+Check out the [Github repo here](https://github.com/WilliamThyer/bike_networks)!

 ![](https://williamthyer.github.io/images/bike_networks/best_worst_cities.png)

-As a quick side note, I'm not a urban planning researcher or spatial scientist!
+As a quick side note, I'm not an urban planning researcher or spatial scientist!
 I'm getting my PhD in Psychology right now.
 But as a cyclist and data scientist, this seemed like a really interesting problem to tackle in Python.
 For information from a more reputable source, checkout [People for Bikes](https://www.peopleforbikes.org/) who do some interesting work on ranking cities' bikeability.

 ## Creating the Cycleway Map